mendesfsweden/MilestoneProject4/README.md

 ### Features Left to Implement

 - I would to like to add toasts to this project in order to show messages everytime the user performes an action.
 Messages can be found throughout the different code files in the project waiting to be displayed once toasts are implemented.
+- Develop an interface to the management so there will be no need to access the /admin url in order to perform management actions.

 ## Technologies Used